Azure/az-cgpu-onboarding/README.md

 Welcome!
 This onboarding document helps to create an Azure Confidential VM (CVM) with NVIDIA H100 Tensor Core GPU in Confidential Computing mode.

-Please note that any associated materials or documentation below are strictly confidential and subject to obligations in the Non-Disclosure Agreement (NDA) signed between Microsoft and your organization.

 Through this onboarding process, you can:
 1. Deploy a secure boot enabled Azure confidential virtual machine.
 2. Attach One (1) NVIDIA H100 PCIe Tensor Core GPU in Confidential Computing mode.